SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 In the language of Shapley values, we are looking for a small coalition that already achieves a value close to the whole set of players.
 There is a natural trade-off between the maximal set size $$k$$ and the achievable distortion $$D(S^*)$$.

-This concept can be refined without the arbitrariness of the norm by taking the mutual information.
+This concept can be refined without the arbitrariness of the norm by considering the mutual information.

 **Maximal Mutual Information**